waggle-sensor/beehive-server/publishing-tools/utils/data_manipulator/README.md

-## Data manipulation utility
+## wg_datatool: Waggle CSV Data Manipulation Tool

-This tool is designed particularly to manipulate a large amount of data and provides a subset of the data that users are mostly interested in.
+All systems which build on the Waggle Platform share a common archive format for exported data.
+This python tool helps manipulate the large comma-separated format (CSV) data from sensors: `data.csv`

 ### Design diagram

-The tool takes a csv that contains field headers and corresponding field data as input and manipulates it based on given operations.
-This process can be interative such that users can run this tool multiple times to get a narrower/smaller set of data of their interest.
+The program takes a CSV that contains field headers and corresponding rows of data and manipulates it based on command-line options.
+The tool can be applied repeatedly to extract data or build larger data products.

 ```
- [Sensor data] --------> [ Manipulator ] --> [ Output sensor data ] ---> [ Manipulator ] --- << repeatable >>
-   including        ^                                                ^
-   nodes.csv        |                                                |
-  sensors.csv   operations                                   another operations
+ [data.csv] ---> [wg_datatool] ---> [Output File1] ---> [wg_datatool] --- [Output File2] ---> ...
 ```

 ### Commands

 Supported commands are `grep`, `cut`, and `add`.

-- `grep` is a command to filter data records
+- `grep` selects rows from the input file, such as by `timestamp` or `node_id`
-- `cut` is a command to remove fields
+- `cut` removes a column of data
-- `add` is a command to add fields
+- `add` adds a new column of data

 ### How to use